andrewelkins/Laravel-4-Bootstrap-Starter-Site/contributing.md

 ## Make Your Changes

-* Create a feature/featurename or a hotfix/hotfixname branch on your fork.
+* Create a feature/featurename or a hotfix/versionnumber branch on your fork.
 	* ***Features*** branch off ***develop***.
 	* ***Hotfixes*** branch off ***master***.
 	* Ask in your issue ticket before targeting a ***release*** branch.
-	* Quick way to start your feature branch, `git branch feature/myfeature master` then `git checkout feature/myfeature`.
+	* Quick way to start your feature branch, `git branch feature/myfeature develop` then `git checkout feature/myfeature`.
 * Commit often and in logical units.
 * We are moving to [Codeception](http://codeception.com/) for our testing suite.
 Add tests to your changes.
 Only refactoring and documentation changes require no new tests.
 (This will be edited once the tests are refactored into Codeception suite)
 * These tests must fail without your code, and pass with it.